pramod0310/endpoint-metrics-collector/README.md

 3. Import the Dashboard located in k8s_manifest/grafana/dashboards
     ![dashboard](snapshots/import_dashboard.PNG)

-4. Once imported the dats should be visible on dashboard
+4. Once imported the data should be visible on dashboard
     ![Result](snapshots/dashboard_output.PNG)